-Tellaro’s back alleys and streets are charming, water is gorgeous, food is sumptuous and people are truly hospitable.
-The sunsets here are beyond magical so if you are looking to be away from the crowds for a complete cultural and language immersion, Tellaro is seriously the best!
+Tellaro is a tiny colorful Ligurian village, away from the hustle and bustle of the touristy towns.
+Despite being only 50 minutes from the Cinque Terre, it has a place of its own.
+Tellaro is fresh, local and inviting.
+It’s back alleys and streets are charming, water is gorgeous, food is sumptuous and people are truly hospitable.
+And the sunsets here are beyond magical……If you are looking to be away from the crowds for a complete cultural and language immersion, Tellaro is seriously the best!